Happy Birthday, David Baldacci, born 5 August 1960.

 - Whatever genre you want to write in, just read a lot of it.
 If writers want to be successful, they need to be infinitely sure about what they are writing about.

 David Baldacci is a best-selling American writer.
-He has published 34 novels for adults, all of which have been national and international bestsellers.
 His books have been translated into more than 45 languages and are sold in more than 80 countries.
-There are over 110 million copies in print worldwide.
+There are over 150 million copies in print worldwide.
 His works of fiction include Absolute Power, The Camel Club, and The Innocent.
 Baldacci has also published six novels for younger readers.

 Please click here for our Literary Birthday Calendar